Quickstart: Launch Distributed Training Workloads¶

 Distributed Training is the ability to split the training of a model among multiple processors.
 Each processor is called a worker node.
 Worker nodes work in parallel to speed up model training.
 Distributed Training should not be confused with multi-GPU training.
 Multi-GPU training is the allocation of more than a single GPU to your workload which runs on a single container.

 Getting Distributed Training to work is more complex than multi-GPU training as it requires syncing of data and timing between the different workers.
 However, it is often a necessity when multi-GPU training no longer applies; typically when you require more GPUs than exist on a single node.
-There are a number of Deep Learning frameworks that support Distributed Training.
-Horovod (https://eng.uber.com/horovod/) is a good example.
+Several Deep Learning frameworks support Distributed Training.
+Horovod is a good example.

-Run:AI provides the ability to run, manage, and view Distributed Training workloads.
-The following is a walk-through of such a scenario.
+Run:ai provides the ability to run, manage, and view Distributed Training workloads.
+The following is a Quickstart document for such a scenario.

 Run Training Distributed Workload¶